 You may mail the completed application to the Department of Finance:

 P.O.
 Box 803100

 ATTN: Disabled Permit Section

-When submitting an application, please include a copy of your disabled placard or plate, proof of residency, and a $70.00 check or money order made out to the City of Chicago Department of Revenue.
+When submitting an application, please include a copy of your disabled placard or plate, proof of residency, and a $70.00 check or money order made out to the City of Chicago Department of Finance.

 For more information on this program, please click here.

 If the applicant moves, becomes deceased or is no longer a person with a disability, notice must be provided to the Department of Revenue.